Skip to main content

 Biodiversity Strategy for 2030

-The European Commission acts swiftly in times of crisis such as the global financial crisis that erupted in late 2008, the Covid-19 pandemic and most recently, the war in Ukraine.
+The European Commission acts swiftly in times of emergency such as the global financial crisis that erupted in late 2008, the Covid-19 pandemic and Russia’s illegal invasion of Ukraine.

-A surge in global commodity prices during the first half of 2022 that was accelerated by Russia's invasion saw the Commission respond with a range of actions to support EU farmers and food security for consumers.
+A surge in global commodity prices during the first half of 2022 that was accelerated by Russia's invasion saw the Commission launch a range of actions to support EU farmers and secure food supplies for consumers.

 The Commission adopted a number of measures including a support package of €500 million to support farmers and producers most affected by the consequences of the war in Ukraine.